Aceofsquares/OverTheWireSolutions/Bandit/levelwriteup.md

 I know that command wasn't listed in the commands we may need but it's nice to know.  `pwd` gives us our location in the filesystem.
 We are in our home directory so let's list the files and directories using one of the commands above.
-You should `man command` replacing a command with a command listed to get a description of what you should use (and to learn what the commands do).
+You should `man command`, replacing command with a one of the listed commands to get a description of what you should use (and to learn what the commands do).

 Did you spot what we needed?
 We should use the `ls` command.
 When you press enter you will see a list of files and directories (in this case,